Nemeas/100-days-of-code/log.md

 **Todays progress**: Leaderboards are a go!
 Turns out that all I needed was to bump the minSDK version?
 Had to do this to add the vibration on fail.

 **Thaughts**: I.. am.. soo.. content!
 Now all that's missing is fixing one (or more) bugs, and it will be ready for open beta.

+### Day 47: 02.09.2018
+**Todays progress**: Bugfixing and starting to implement achievments!
+Mostly reading and planning.

+**Thaughts**: So many things to think about when creating achievments..
+Event the Icons kind of have to look good.. cuz once an achievment is published, there is no turning back..